Saving Electricity home

 When you buy CFL bulbs the package will be labeled to show you how many watts it's equivalent to.
 For example, a 15-watt CFL bulb package will say something like "60 watt equivalent".
 They have to say that otherwise people would look at the package and think, "15 watts?
 That's not nearly enough light!"
 But it is, because a 15-watt CFL bulb puts out as much light as a standard 60-watt bulb.

 Make sure to get a color temperature you'll be happy with.
 The light bulbs you're replacing are probably "warm", around 2800k.
-Anything above around 3500k will have a bluish tint to it, and the higher the blue, the "colder" (more blue) it gets.
+Anything above ~3500k will have a bluish tint to it, and the higher the blue, the "colder" (more blue) it gets.
 If you want similar light to what you probably have now, go for "warm" CFL's, less than 3500k, the lower the better.

 If you're in a super-cold environment, note that most CFL's run dim in very cold temperatures, and most won't run at all below 20°F. (Paralite makes some they claim will work down to minus 20°F.) If you're using them outside as floodlights, then make sure you get the kind that are labeled for cold-weather use.
 One reader notes that he put a $10 bug light sleeve around the light which acted like insulation, and kept the light just warm enough that it would work.